 My employees underwent a background check when they were hired.
 Will this background check meet the requirements?

-No. The background check must be performed by First Advantage on the TRMA website.
+No. The background check must be performed by S2Verify on the TRMA website.

 What are the elements of the background check?